 How is Mindfulness Training Different from Meditation?

-Meditation is another term that seems to be everywhere lately, and is sometimes used interchangeably with the word mindfulness.
-So, what is the difference between meditation and mindfulness?
+Meditation is another term that seems to be everywhere lately.
+Mindfulness sometimes appears to be used as though it is interchangeable with the word meditation.
+However, there are important differences in meaning between meditation and mindfulness.
 Two standard dictionary definitions of meditation are “devout religious contemplation of spiritual introspection” (dictionary.com) and “to engage in mental exercise for the purpose of reaching a heightened level of spiritual awareness” (merriam-webster.com).
 Thus, meditation generally refers to a religious mental exercise designed to enhance spiritual awareness.
-Mindfulness, in contrast, focuses on the secular aspects of meditation: in particular, on the development of attentional skills.
+Mindfulness, in contrast, focuses on the secular aspects of meditation practices: in particular, on the development of attentional skills.

 Understanding concentration, sensory clarity, and equanimity in the context of mindfulness is the key to taking your practice from something that feels relaxing or helpful only while you’re sitting in formal mediation to something that can infuse your everyday activities with a sense of increased fulfillment, stress reduction, ease, curiosity, meaning, and presence.
 Does that sound like a tall order?
 Fortunately, it’s not.
-Most people notice significant improvements in their everyday lives within weeks of beginning a daily practice of even 10 minutes a day.
+Most people notice significant improvements in their everyday lives within weeks of beginning to practice even 10 minutes a day.

-The Unified Mindfulness system defines concentration as the ability to attend to what you deem relevant at any given moment.
-We practice this skill by having a clear focus range for our attention and then returning to it whenever distracted.
-For example, if your focus range were watching your thoughts, then when you felt an itch, that would be a distraction.
-Then, when you notice the distraction, you would return to your focus range and might find that you are now thinking about the itch.
+The UM system defines concentration as the ability to attend to what you deem relevant at any given moment.
+We train this skill by having a clear focus range for our attention and then returning to it whenever distracted.
+For example, if your focus range is watching your thoughts, then when you feel an itch, that would be a distraction.
+When you notice the distraction, you return to your focus range and might find that you are now thinking about the itch.

 Sensory clarity is the ability to notice what one actually experiences in the moment.
-As we attend to the best of our ability to our visual, auditory, and somatic experiences, internal and external, we can be rewarded with astonishment at how rich and interconnected all of this perceptual experience really is.
-But clarity is much more than a joy ride through our senses – without sensory clarity, our perception tends to be driven and distorted by subconscious thoughts and emotions interacting with each other.
+As we attend, to the best of our ability, to our visual, auditory, and somatic experiences, internal and external, we can be rewarded with astonishment at how rich and interconnected all of this perceptual experience really is.
+But clarity is much more than a joy ride through our senses – without sensory clarity, our perception tends to be driven and distorted by associated subconscious thoughts and emotions interacting with each other.
 As our baseline level of sensory clarity grows, we’re able to be more skillfully motivated and directed.
 Far from becoming overly passive, a good mindfulness practice will allow an individual to be more and more clear on what is really going on and how to competently affect change, if needed.

 Putting it all Together

 When we use all three skills intentionally during practice, they get stronger.
 Here, a physical exercise analogy can be helpful: If you go to the gym, you will probably use many different muscles that work together.
 You wouldn’t, however, expect to see instant results after one workout.
 Still, using the muscles causes them to grow steadily stronger over time.
 Similarly, we use attentional skills to grow stronger attentional skills.

 Good concentration means not only that you can be more productive at work, but also that time with your children becomes more fulfilling because you’re less distracted.
-Increased clarity reveals itself in ways as obvious as enjoying the nuances of a delicious meal and in ways as subtle as noticing your decision making has become more skillful due to assessing situations more accurately.
-Equanimity shows up in ways like a decrease in rumination and obsessive thinking and an increase in resiliency.
+Increased clarity reveals itself in some ways as obvious as enjoying the nuances of a delicious meal and in other ways as subtle as noticing your decision making has become more skillful due to assessing situations more accurately.
+Equanimity can show up, for example, in a decrease in rumination and obsessive thinking and an increase in resiliency.
 A mindful person, then, will present as responding effectively and appropriately at the right time and with wisdom.
 The best part of all, though, is how the mindful person experiences his own life: with a deepening sense of connection, purpose, and ease.